kamilashi/kamilashi.github.io/_posts/2025-05-07-kaiko-project-5-gameplay.md

 <div style="height: 50px;"></div>

 During my full-time employment at Kaiko I created severall gameplay systems for the unreleased project 5 from a beloved THQNordic IP.
-The project was done in ECS, with entities being defined by their components, that held the data and settings and operated on by systems.
-The in-game instances of such entities were managed with the help of proprietary tools.
+The project was done in ECS, with entities being defined by their components, components operated on by their respective systems.
+Each component stored data and settings relevant for its container entity, managing those was done with the help of proprietary tools and converters.
 All system code was written in C++.

 ## Interactable System

-Processes a (usually) pair of interacting entities (interactor and interactable) in a state machine.
+Processed a (usually) pair of interacting entities (interactor and interactable) in a state machine.
 The state machine can be logically split into:

 - Positioning both entities at predefined positions (if needed)
 - Playing synced animations (if available)